Welcome to the third Chinese Continuous Visual Speech Recognition Challenge, CNVSRC 2025!

 Additionally, for each task, corresponding development sets will be made available to participants.

-Two datasets will be released: CNVSRC-Multi.Dev and CNVSRC-Multi.Eval.
+Two datasets are released: CNVSRC-Multi.Dev and CNVSRC-Multi.Eval.

 CNVSRC-Multi comprises two parts: (1) Video data recorded in a studio setting from 23 speakers.
 (2) Video data collected from the Internet including 20 speakers.